Panda4817/Web50-2020-Project-2-Flack/README.md

 ## helpers.py

-This contains a function that checks if someone is signed in, if not theay cannot enter channels.
+This contains a function that checks if someone is signed in, if not they cannot enter channels.
 This file also contains some class objects I created to help store message information and client information for each channel.

 ## requirements.txt